rothos/lexitron/README.md

 Lexitron
 ==============================================================================

-A regex search engine for the English language (or any other wordset you like).
+A regex search engine for the English language.

 Requirements
 ------------------------------------------------------------------------------

-Python.
-It should work with other versions, but I have only tested with Python 2.7.
+The only major requirement is **Python**.
+It should work with other versions, but I have only tested Lexitron with Python 2.7.

 I did not write Lexitron to work on Windows, although it is a simple enough package that I don't see why it shouldn't.